About the Team

 Kelli Marshall, MS, CCC-SLP a licensed speech-language pathologist, has over 10 years of experience working with children with Autism Spectrum Disorders.
 Ms. Marshall’s areas of expertise, related to ASD, include developing and expanding functional communication systems and social skills instruction.
 She has extensive knowledge of augmentative and alternative communication devices.
 In addition, Ms. Marshall has expertise in addressing the social deficits related to ASD particularly as it pertains to children with Asperger’s and high functioning ASD.
 She has served as a member of an interdisciplinary ASD assessment team and has trained others in the team process.

-Jeanne Chambers, BA, is a family support coordinator and co-coordinator of the Early Access Project.
+Jeanne Buchanan, BA, is a family support coordinator and co-coordinator of the Early Access Project.
 She has personal experience raising a child with autism and serves to assure that the family perspective and culture are considered and integrated into all services provided.
-Ms Chambers helps promote family/school partnerships and has expertise in local autism resources, and making referrals for both families and school and early intervention professionals.
+Ms Buchanan helps promote family/school partnerships and has expertise in local autism resources, and making referrals for both families and school and early intervention professionals.

 Seth Kastner, BS, serves as co-coordinator of the Early Access project and also serves as technology support specialist for the OAC.
 His work includes data collection, assessment and program support and evaluation.
 Mr. Kastner is trained to administer a variety of evidence-based screening and assessment instruments and conducts screening implementation training.
 Additionally, he assists in writing grants, proposals and reports and provides a technical assistance for various projects, including technology support and multimedia.